-We regularly explore opportunities to make acquisitions that would enhance our package delivery business and our supply chain solutions businesses.
+We regularly explore opportunities to make acquisitions that would enhance our package delivery business and our various non-package businesses.
 During the three years ended December 31, 2004, we completed several acquisitions, including both domestic and international transactions, which were accounted for under the purchase method of accounting.
 In connection with the foregoing transactions, we paid cash (net of cash acquired) in the aggregate amount of \$238, \$30, and \$14 million in 2004, 2003, and 2002, respectively.
 Pro forma results of operations have not been presented for any of the acquisitions because the effects of these transactions were not material on either an individual or aggregate basis.
 The results of operations of each acquired company are included in our statements of consolidated income from the date of acquisition.
 The purchase price allocations of acquired companies can be modified up to one year after the date of acquisition, however we generally expect such adjustments to the purchase price allocations to be immaterial.

 During the second quarter of 2003, we sold our Mail Technologies business unit in a transaction that increased net income by \$14 million, or \$0.01 per diluted share.
-The gain consisted of a pre-tax loss of \$24 million recorded in other operating expenses within the supply chain solutions segment, and a tax benefit of \$38 million recognized in conjunction with the sale.
+The gain consisted of a pre-tax loss of \$24 million recorded in other operating expenses within the non-package segment, and a tax benefit of \$38 million recognized in conjunction with the sale.
 The tax benefit exceeded the pre-tax loss from this sale primarily because the goodwill impairment charge we previously recorded for the Mail Technologies business unit was not deductible for income tax purposes.
 Consequently, our tax basis was greater than our book basis, thus producing the tax benefit described above.
-The operating results of the Mail Technologies unit were previously included in our supply chain solutions segment, and were not material to our consolidated operating results in any of the periods presented.

-During the third quarter of 2003, we sold our Aviation Technologies business unit and recognized a pre-tax gain of \$24 million (\$15 million after-tax, or \$0.01 per diluted share), which was recorded in other operating expenses within the U.S. domestic package segment.
-The operating results of the Aviation Technologies unit were previously included in our U.S. domestic package segment, and were not material to our consolidated operating results in any of the periods presented.
+During the third quarter of 2003, we sold our Aviation Technologies business unit and recognized a pre-tax gain of \$24 million (\$15 million after-tax, or \$0.01 per diluted share), which was recorded in other operating expenses within the non-package segment.
+The operating results of both the Mail Technologies unit and the Aviation Technologies unit were previously included in our non-package segment, and were not material to our consolidated operating results in any of the periods presented.

 In March 2004, we acquired the remaining 49% minority interest in UPS Yamato Express Co., which was previously a joint venture with Yamato Transport Co. in Japan, for \$65 million in cash.
 UPS Yamato Express provides express package delivery services in Japan.
-Upon the close of the acquisition, UPS Yamato Express became a whollyowned subsidiary of UPS.
+Upon the close of the acquisition, UPS Yamato Express became a wholly-owned subsidiary of UPS.
 The acquisition had no material effect on our financial condition or results of operations.